nan3333/futurenews/_pages/about.md

 At the core of our business is our value-for-value business model.
 If you've recieved value from the future.news pleases consider volunteering  your:

 <center><h5>Time, Talent, or Treasure </h5></center>
 The future needs your help. writers, artists,  technology  whisperers, idea people, if you think you could contribute in some way join the discord!
-Lurkers welcome!

-Ethereum cryptolint can be sent to `futurenews.eth`.~
+Ethereum cryptolint can be sent to <a>futurenews.eth</a>.